GO 326 Plate Tectonics

-- March 13: The continental crust (burchfield.pdf).
+- March 9: The continental crust (burchfield.pdf).
 Birth of an ocean (haddok.pdf).
 USGS East Africa.
-Tect_figs07.pdf.
+Tect_figs07.pdf, africa.pdf.
 Summary II due.

-- March 27: A cool early Earth? (valley.pdf).
+- March 16: A cool early Earth? (valley.pdf).
 Violent origins of continents (simpson1.pdf).
+The oldest rocks on Earth (zimmer.pdf).
 Tect_figs08.pdf.
 Special presentation on the Morton Gneiss.

-- April 3: The supercontinent cycle (nance.pdf).
+- March 30: The supercontinent cycle (nance.pdf).
 Earth before Pangea (dalziel.pdf).
 USGS before Pangaea.
-See last billion years.
+See last billion years and middle_earth.pdf.

 IV.
 Tectonic hazards

-- May 1: Earthquakes in stable continental crust (johnston.pdf).
-Earthquake conversations (stein.pdf).
+- May 4: Earthquake conversations (stein.pdf).
+Drilling for earthquakes (kuchment.pdf).
 USGS plate tectonics & people.
 Tect_figs12.pdf.
-Summary III due.

 Return to top of page.